 If your employment is terminated for any reason other than death, your Vested Interest will be distributed within an administratively feasible time after you request payment.
 Your Vested Interest will be distributed in a lump sum which can be paid to you or, at your election, can be rolled over to another qualified retirement plan or to an individual retirement account.
-You can also elect not to receive a lump sum and instead elect (a) substantially equal installment payments over a specified period of time; (b) partial payments in amounts that you request from time to time; or (c) monthly annuity payments from an insurance company.
+You can also elect not to receive a lump sum and instead elect (a) substantially equal installment payments over a specified period of time; or (b) partial payments in amounts that you request from time to time.

 In addition to the payments described above, there are rules which require that certain minimum distributions be made from the Plan.
-Generally, these minimum distributions must begin no later than (a) the April 1st following the end of the calendar year in which you reach age 701⁄2 or (b) the April 1st following the end of the calendar year in which you are a 5% owner, you must begin receiving these distributions by the April 1st following the end of the calendar year in which you reach age 701⁄2 even if you are still employed by the Employer.
-If you attain age 70 1⁄2 in calendar year 2020 or later, age 70 1⁄2 is increased to age 72.
+Generally, these minimum distributions must begin no later than (a) the April 1st following the end of the calendar year in which you reach age 701⁄2 or (b) the April 1st following the end of the calendar year in which you retire.
+However, if you are a 5% owner, you must begin receiving these distributions by the April 1st following the end of the calendar year in which you reach age 701⁄2 even if you are still employed by the Employer.
+If you attain age 701⁄2 in calendar year 2020 or later, age 701⁄2 is increased to age 72.